ege-kaya/gmproject/README.md

 You can see all of the main results in the Jupyter notebook ``testbench.ipynb``.
 The notebook already has pre-run results.
 However, you can re-run the cells to get novel outputs.

 Be advised, however, that the cells calculating the closest images in the training dataset for the VAEs have a long running time (about 30 minutes each in my case.)

+The code is written so that the CelebA and MNIST datasets are downloaded automatically at the start.
+However, in my case, PyTorch was unable to access the CelebA dataset mirror.
+In this case, you would have to procure the required CelebA dataset files (``mg_align_celeba.zip, list_attr_celeba.txt, identity_CelebA.txt, list_bbox_celeba.txt, list_landmarks_align_celeba.txt, list_eval_partition.txt``) from the following link: https://drive.google.com/drive/folders/0B7EVK8r0v71pWEZsZE9oNnFzTm8?resourcekey=0-5BR16BdXnb8hVj6CNHKzLg.